Understanding DBS FHR8 Singapore 2021

 It is the period you’ll be paying your loan along with interest.
 It may last up to 18 years, depending on the offered mortgage plan by your provider.

-Depending on the mortgage plan, you will be paying an actual interest rate for your monthly mortgage instalment.
+Depending on the mortgage plan, you will pay an actual interest rate for your monthly mortgage instalment.
 It may span for at least 15 days up to 60 days.

-It will protect you from rising interest rates while the loan application is being processed.
+It will protect you from rising interest rates while processing the loan application.

-It is the loan balance, including the interest and end fees due date.
+The loan balance includes the interest and end fees due date.

 Types of DBS Fixed Home Rate Loans

 The current DBS FHR8 Singapore is 0.600%.
-During the pandemic, the market interest rates have decreased and more so in March.
+During the pandemic, the market interest rates have decreased, especially in March.

-The first type is a 1-year lock-in period where loaners will be paying the FHR8 plus the bank spread of 1.13% p.a. for 8 months.
+The first type is a 1-year lock-in period where loaners will pay the FHR8 plus the bank spread of 1.13% p.a. for 8 months.
 It varies for 1 year, 2 years,3 years, and 4 years or more plan.

-The last type is the 5 year lock-in period.
+The last type is the 5-year lock-in period.
 The amount of bank spread to be paid for the year 1-5 is 1.80% p.a.
-For year 6 and so forth, FHR8 and bank spread of 1.40% p.a. is the amount.
+For year 6, FHR8 and bank spread of 1.40% p.a. is the amount.